aman-ankur/yojna_khojna/memory-bank/progress.md

 - Created test script to run all tests in the test suite
 - Fixed language detection in empty response tests

+### Suggested Questions Feature:
+- Implemented frontend components for displaying follow-up question chips
+- Created backend service for generating contextual and template-based questions
+- Added entity extraction for identifying scheme names, amounts, and documents
+- Implemented language detection to match conversation language
+- Set up comprehensive testing for frontend and backend components
+- Fixed function passing through component hierarchy to enable clickable chips
+- Improved text display with truncation and tooltips for better UX
+- Limited suggestions to 4 questions for better focus
+- Added robust error handling to prevent UI crashes

 ## ✅ Overall Status

 All 74 tests are now either passing (69) or appropriately skipped (5).
-The enhanced RAG pipeline has been successfully implemented with full test coverage, including:
+The enhanced RAG pipeline and Suggested Questions feature have been successfully implemented with full test coverage.

-1. Domain-specific entity extraction with multilingual support
-2. Enhanced retrieval with follow-up searches based on extracted entities
-3. Reformulated prompts for better context understanding and practical answers
-4. Response formatting with monetary amount highlighting
-5. Proper language detection for Hindi/English queries

 ## 🔜 Recommended Next Steps